-Where land is transferred subject to a lease or a licence later being transferred back, an income tax liability may arise under section CE 1(1)(e).
+Where land is transferred subject to a lease or a licence later being transferred back, an income tax liability may arise under section CC 1(1).

-Post-transfer grants - implications for the transferee
+Post-transfer grants- implications for the transferee

-If the transferor transfers land, and reserves an interest in the land by receiving a grant of an interest from the transferee, section CE 1(1)(e) may apply to any gross amount derived by the transferee in relation to that transaction.
+If the transferor transfers land, and reserves an interest in the land by receiving a grant of an interest from the transferee, section CC 1(1) may apply to any gross amount derived by the transferee in relation to that transaction.

-There are three parts to section CE 1(1)(e) that are relevant to the arrangements:
+There are three parts to section CC 1(1) and (2) that are relevant to the arrangements, to be considered in the following order:

-- There must be a rent, fine, premium, or other revenue. - The income must be derived by a land owner. - The income must be derived from a lease or a licence.
+- There must be rent, a fine, a premium, or other revenues. - The income must be derived by a land owner.

+The income must be derived from a lease or a licence.

-Requirement 1 - amounts that are "rents, fines, premiums, or other revenues"
+Requirement 1- amounts that are "rents, fines, premiums, or other revenues"